shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 ##### What hardware resources are available through PATh credit accounts?

-Dedicated PATh resources that power the capacity credit accounts are expected to consist of:
+Dedicated PATh resources that power the capacity credit accounts consist of:
 - Compute servers with up to 128 AMD ‘Milan’ cores, 1.6TB of NVMe, and 512 GB RAM.
-- Compute servers with up to 64 AMD ‘Milan’ cores, 1.6TB of NVMe, and 512 GB RAM
+- Compute servers with up to 64 AMD ‘Milan’ cores, 1.6TB of NVMe, and 256 GB RAM
 - Compute servers with 68 Intel Knights Landing cores and 96GB of RAM.
 - Compute servers with 48 Intel Xeon Skylake cores and 192GB of RAM.
 - GPU servers with up to 4 A100s, 1.6TB of NVMe, and 512 GB RAM.
 - Nearline storage of up to 20TB of NVMe per job.

-PATh resources will be distributed across four sites.
+PATh resources are distributed across six sites.
 Credits for dedicated resources can be used via a PATh Access Point.

 Given that the PATh system is designed for HTC, there is no inter-node networking,